roeldev/maelstrom/README.md

 > Before installing maelstrom, make sure you have installed both gulp and browser-sync with the `-g` or `--global` flag: `npm install -g gulp browser-sync`.

 ##How to use
 After installation you can configure maelstrom by creating a `maelstrom.json` file in your project root (same folder as where your `package.json` and `gulpfile.js` files are located).
+See [config][section-config] for all available options.

 ####Using all default plugins and tasks
 If you would like maelstrom to add all of it's default tasks to gulp. you only have to have the following two lines in your `gulpfile.js`: